MDP Planning as Policy Inference: Related Work

-A second closely related body of work concerns entropy-regularized reinforcement learning and stochastic policy optimization, including policy gradient methods~\citep{SMS+99}, soft Q-learning~\citep{HTA+17}, and Soft Actor-Critic (SAC)~\citep{HZA+18,C19}.
-These methods optimize objectives of the form
+Entropy-regularized RL and stochastic policy optimization methods, including policy gradients~\citep{SMS+99}, soft Q-learning~\citep{HTA+17}, and Soft Actor-Critic (SAC)~\citep{HZA+18,C19}, optimize objectives of the form $\mathbb{E}[R(\pi)] + \alpha \mathcal{H}(\pi)$.
+Connections and equivalences among these approaches have been studied extensively (e.g., \citet{XCA17}), and from a control-as-inference viewpoint entropy can be interpreted as arising from a variational bound.